VR Group: Avecra

+Pohjolan Liikenne

+Pohjolan Liikenne is a VR subsidiary that operates buses on tenders from local transit authorities.
+As of 2018, the company operated a fleet of 535 buses at 9 locations in Finland and employed about a thousand people.

+VR FleetCare

+In 2019, VR Group's maintenance division was moved to new subsidiary, VR FleetCare.
+VR FleetCare has since started manufacturing its own freight wagons, which have been sold to the Swedish Armed Forces, the Norwegian Defence Materiel Agency and Metsä Group.
+It has also developed transfer bogies to enable transporting rolling stock on the Finnish railway network, which were used to transport SJ X40 multiple units to FleetCare's Oulu workshops for refurbishment.

+In 2024, VR FleetCare sold its track maintenance vehicle rental and service business to Finnish company Teräspyörä.

 VR Sverige

 In July 2022, VR Group established operations in Sweden by acquiring Arriva Sverige AB from the German state-owned company Deutsche Bahn.
 As part of this acquisition, which was finalised on 1st July 2022, VR Group gained control over extensive local and regional public transportation operations, including bus, tram and train services in Stockholm, Östergötland, and Skåne, including Skånetrafiken's Pågatåg.
 This acquisition brought approximately 2,300 employees into the VR Group.
 The acquired operations include 740 buses, 180 trains, and 70 trams, facilitating around 58 million bus journeys and 54 million train journeys annually.

 Following the acquisition, Arriva Sverige was rebranded as VR Sverige and operates under the VR Group brand.
 Since 2022, VR has grown in Sweden with contracts that include train services in regions like Bergslagen and Gävleborg.
 VR Sverige also secured a 10-year contract to operate bus services for SL in Tyresö, Stockholm, beginning in July 2025.
 This contract is valued at approximately €215 million and involves around 190 employees.

 In addition to the purchase of Arriva Sweden, VR Group has also strengthened its presence in the Swedish rail market through the acquisition of MTRX, a high-speed train operator on the Stockholm-Gothenburg route.
 Acquired in 2024, MTRX was rebranded as VR Snabbtåg Sverige and became part of VR Group’s long-distance operations.
 The MTRX acquisition included six Stadler Flirt X74 EMUs, which operate over 120 weekly services on the route.